 “Is there anything you can do to make me love you less?”

-Even if our children have not yet become a Christian, Jesus still loves them to same.
+Even if our children have not yet become Christians, Jesus still loves them.
 Our identities change in Christ, but His love for us is unchanging.

 Establishing this in our kid’s hearts helps them learn that there is no need for people pleasing to earn love.